 Hungry Two Travel

-24 of the Best Thai Street Foods in Bangkok, Thailand
+Top 24 Best Thai Street Foods in Bangkok, Thailand

 Street food is the beating heart of Thailand.
 A turn down every street is an assault on your senses.
 The sight of vendors grilling up marinated meats, the aroma of spicy curries in the air, the sound of metal clanging as someone woks up a savoury pad thai; street food is everywhere.
 This is Bangkok, home to the best Thai street food that you can find.